altfatterz/altfatterz.github.io/_posts/2019-09-06-deploy-spring-boot-app-with-google-cloud-build.md

 ## Cloud Build with Jib

 Our example is a simple spring boot application which can be found [here](https://github.com/altfatterz/cloud-build-demo).
-We are using the [Jib Maven plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to Dockerize this application.
+We are using the [Jib Maven plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to dockerize this application.
 If you are interested in more details about this checkout my previous blog [post](https://zoltanaltfatter.com/2019/08/16/dockerizing-spring-boot-apps-with-jib/)

 Since with Jib is very easy to create a docker image our initial build step could be the following